European Union and its history, laws, achievements, advantages | Eurozone, European central Bank, Brexit and article 13.

 established and used provisions for granting emergency loans to member states

 in return for enacting economic reforms.
-The
+The eurozone

 has also enacted some limited fiscal integration: